-Reflect: This phase is about reflecting on your reactions to different experiences in your life (classes, jobs/internships, volunteer activities, hobbies, or informational interviews).
-Simply, this phase is about uncovering what you like/find interesting and dislike/do not find interesting and understanding why.
+Reflect on your reactions to different experiences in your life (classes, jobs, internships, volunteer activities, hobbies, or informational interviews).
+Simply, this phase is about uncovering what your interests are and digging into understanding what you like about them.

-Prototype: This phase is about choosing 3-5 careers that you are most interested in, sketching a timeline, and developing questions that would help you determine if you want to continue pursuing the career path or cross it off the list.
+Choose 3-5 careers that you are most interested in, sketch a timeline, and develop questions that would help you determine if you want to continue pursuing the career path or cross it off the list.

 It's time to learn more about the careers you picked in the prototyping phase.
 The goal is to experience the career path(s) in some way to gain insight on whether you'd like to continue to pursue the path.
 After you test, it's important to reflect on what you liked and disliked to guide your next move.